klaxit/hidden-secrets-gradle-plugin/README.md

 ```kotlin
 Secrets().getYourSecretKeyName(packageName)
 ```

+## Change the random name of the library
+By default, the name of the library is randomized in your Android application (from version 0.2.0) to make it less obvious that you used this plugin.
+You can also chose another name to make it even harder to guess by possible hackers.

+1) After you hide your first secret, in your project rename the random library name in `CMakeLists.txt` by any keyword you want.
+2) Change the random name in `Secrets.kt` in `System.loadLibrary("randomName")`
 # Going further
 ## Hide secrets for different package names
 If your app is configured with different `applicationIdSuffix` depending on build types, your application's package name will change based on which build type your are running.
 You will need to specifiy which key to use for each `applicationIdSuffix`.